sunroboticslab/sunroboticslab.github.io/_pages/openings.md

 ---

 ---
+#### Summer Research Initiative 2024 (SURI) program

+The Ira A. Fulton Schools of Engineering at Arizona State University offers summer opportunities for qualified students to gain engineering research experience at a top research university.
+Participants acquire an in-depth understanding of what it would be like to pursue a doctoral degree through a full-time (30 to 40 hours/week) eight-week summer research program.

+Eligible U.S. citizens, permanent residents, ASU-sponsored F-1/J-1 visa students and international applicants receive **a $5,000 stipend**, housing and some living expenses.
+Research projects across a wide range of engineering fields are available.

+Students between the junior and senior years of their undergraduate degree and those pursuing master’s degrees who are considering pursuing a doctorate will be given highest consideration.
+Participants work under the mentorship of research faculty for the eight-week long research program and have opportunities to network with industry partners, other faculty and their peers through a variety of events and activities.

+Tentative program dates for summer 2024 are May 28 to July 19 and subject to change.

+**Our lab will hire two students** please find [detailed project info here](https://arizonastateu-my.sharepoint.com/:w:/g/personal/jsun165_asurite_asu_edu/Ebw2ZPCLHXxCpPaO5GEaK3cBVOC_rpbjRCvQf8naAkY52Q?e=5g3UAz)

+Please refer to the link to apply: [https://students.engineering.asu.edu/graduate/research/suri/](https://students.engineering.asu.edu/graduate/research/suri/)

+---

 #### PhD and Master students:

 We have two fully supported PhD openings and partially funded master openings.
 More details please see the [pdf]({{site.baseurl}}/assets/pdf/PhD_opening_ASU_Sun_Robotics_Lab.pdf).